MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/gov.md

 > [!NOTE]
 >
-> The Defender Vulnerability Management Report inaccuracy feature is not available for GCC customers.
+> The Defender Vulnerability Management Report inaccuracy functionality is not available for GCC customers.